 “It doesn’t matter if a customer walks into your business, calls you on the phone or interacts with you on Facebook, LinkedIn, Twitter or Instagram – they expect a consistent experience at every touch point,” Deb says.

-The expert recommends making sure that your branding and customer experience are seamless and consistent across all areas of your business.
+The expert recommends making sure that your branding and customer experience are seamless and consistent across all areas of your business, including your social media.
 “This will allow you to deeply connect with your customers,” she says.

 1 Sensis is a marketing services company in Australia that holds a wealth of data on small to medium businesses, social media and brands.